 Manual data entry is one of the most tedious and inefficient tasks in companies.
 It wastes precious resources, time, and affects productivity.
 In fact, inefficient processes waste about 33% of employees’ time.
 Workflow automation is the solution as it digitizes manual or paper-based processes.

-Automating repetitive, monotonous tasks eliminates human error, allowing employees to focus on the most valuable work.
+Automating repetitive, monotonous tasks eliminates human error, allowing employees to focus on the most valuable work with the help of approval workflow software.
 It ensures they focus on the right tasks, those that need human intervention.

-Once implemented, workflow automation improves productivity, lowers operating costs, enhances worker safety, increases production output, and makes a company more competitive in the marketplace.
+Automated workflow software improves productivity, lowers operating costs, enhances worker safety, increases production output, and makes a company more competitive in the marketplace.
 This post will help you understand how your company can benefit from workflow automation–and what metrics to measure.

 Why Workflow Automation?